David Pitt, Baron Pitt of Hampstead: Early life and career

 Born in St. David's Parish, Grenada, Pitt attended St. David’s Roman Catholic School and then the Grenada Boys' Secondary School, from where he won the Island Scholarship in 1932 to have further education abroad.
 He studied medicine at the University of Edinburgh, where he was an active member of Edinburgh University Socialist Society.
 He graduated with honours in 1938.
-He was always concerned for broader social issues.
+He was always concerned about broader social issues.
 He witnessed the poverty of the working classes in the slums of Edinburgh and saw similarities to the rural poverty he witnessed as a child.
 Nicholas Rea, in the British Medical Journal, said of Pitt: "it was in the slums of Edinburgh as much as in the Caribbean that he became convinced of the links between poverty, disadvantage, and ill health".
 In 1936, he joined the Labour movement.

 He returned to the Caribbean to begin his medical career, his first job being as district medical officer in Saint Vincent, followed two years later by a position in Trinidad as house physician at San Fernando Hospital.
 Continuing his passion for social justice alongside his medical career, and he established his own general practice in San Fernando in 1941 and that year was elected to the San Fernando Borough Council.
 In 1943, he became a founding member and leader of the West Indian National Party (WINP) – a socialist party whose main aim was to deliver political autonomy across the Caribbean.
 Under Pitt, the party demanded self-government for Trinidad and Tobago, constitutional reform and the nationalisation of commodities industries such as oil and sugar.

 After decades of campaigning, the people of Trinidad and Tobago were granted universal adult suffrage by the British Parliament in 1945.
 The first elections took place in 1946.
 WINP and others formed the United Front with Pitt as one of the candidates.
 He was not successful but he continued his activism and in 1947 led a group of WINP members to Britain to lobby the Attlee government for Commonwealth status for a Federation of the West Indies.